 2. Only use secure sites

 3. Use a credit card for shopping online

 When possible, it’s always best to use a credit card when shopping online as it offers additional protection over other forms of payment.
 If a fraudulent purchase is made on your credit card, there’s a good chance your bank will reimburse you straight away.
-However, if a criminal steals your debit card details, they can clear out your personal account and it can be more difficult to claim the money back.
+However, if a criminal steals your debit card details, they can clear out your personal account and it can be more difficult to reclaim the money.

 4. Beware of phishing emails